bootscore/bs-swiper/README.md

 # bS Swiper

-WordPress plugin to show posts, pages, custom post types or WooCommerce products in a swiper.js carousel in bootScore theme.
+WordPress plugin to show posts, pages, custom post types or WooCommerce products in a swiper.js carousel in Bootscore theme.

 - Demo and documentation: https://bootscore.me/documentation/bs-swiper/